-Built in 1425 and restored in the 1950s, Bunratty is an impressive early 15th-century castle, and home to two major tourist attractions: a “living history” recreation of a 19th-century village, and a riotous nighttime medieval banquet.
+Built in 1425 and restored in the 1950s, Bunratty is an impressive early-15th-century castle, and home to two major tourist attractions: a “living-history” re-creation of a 19th-century village, and a riotous nighttime medieval banquet.
 You can tour the interior of the castle, which is surprisingly complete, including a fine collection of medieval furniture and art.
 The restored walled garden is a beautiful place to wander around.
 However, the folk park is probably the bigger draw here.
 Actors in period costume wander around as you walk through the authentic-looking village center, complete with everything from a post office and schoolroom to a doctor’s office.
-You can go inside each one and chat to the occupants.
+You can go inside each and chat with the occupants.
 Meanwhile, professional craftspeople work their trades, using traditional methods.
 There’s even a Victorian-style pub.
 It’s all great fun, and a brilliant way to imbue kids with a sense of history.
 In the evenings, the medieval banquet takes over the castle’s Great Hall.
-After a full, sit-down meal, there’s a lively show of music, dancing, and folk stories—all performed by actors and musicians in medieval garb.
-There are two sittings nightly, at 5:30 and 8:45pm.
+After a full, sit-down meal, actors and musicians in medieval garb put on a lively show of music, dancing, and folk stories.
+The banquet has two sittings nightly, at 5:30 and 8:45pm.
 Booking is essential.

 County Clare› Attraction

 Signposted from N18 (Shannon-Limerick Rd.), Bunratty, Co.
 Clare